MarianAldenhoevel/Lernkartei/README.md

 ### Excel XLSX

 Spreadsheet-import is implemented by [js-xlxls](https://github.com/SheetJS/js-xlsx), see their page for details.
-Generally you will want to have two columns in your spreadsheet, the first one with the front-content of the cards, the second one with the backs.
+Generally you will want to have two columns on the first workbook in your spreadsheet, the first one with the front-content of the cards, the second one with the backs.

 ## Collection of Ideas